AmoghTarun254/sustainability_llm/README.md

 ## Pipeline Organization
 This repository contains two main folders:

--`demo-question-answering` : Borrowed from PathwayLLM, and contains the requisite files for running  a backend server on port 8000.
+- `demo-question-answering` : Borrowed from PathwayLLM, and contains the requisite files for running  a backend server on port 8000.

--`frontend` : A folder containing React.js files to serve the frontend of the application at port 3000 via.
+- `frontend` : A folder containing React.js files to serve the frontend of the application at port 3000 via.

 ## Tech Stack involved in this project and how it works